 Books About Everest: In the Footsteps of Modern Day Explorers

-I enjoy reading any book that I get my hands on on Everest, the highest mountain in the world that can be climbed from Nepal and Tibet.
+I enjoy reading any book that I get my hands on Mount Everest.
 Something has always kept me extremely interested in the highest place on Earth.
-It started long before my visit to Nepal nearly a decade ago.

 Why do people attempt to climb Mount Everest?

 I have always been interested in the personal stories of sherpas and the non-professional climbers whose desire to conquer the highest place in the world seems to lie somewhere between dangerous obsession and reasonable ambition.

 What drives them to engage in this statistically very deadly endeavour – is it ego or something deeper than that?
 Maybe to develop a whole new perspective on life that one may expect to achieve once they get a chance to look down at it from its highest peak – in a way similar to the accounts of the very few people who landed on the moon (12 people have landed on the Moon as of the date whereas 4000 who have successfully summited Mt.
 Everest).

 My trip to Nepal sure sparked further interest in this glorious mountain seeing how Nepalese approach their mountains as sacred grounds but struggle to maintain balance between the financial opportunity brought on by climbing tourism and the particular place the holy Himalayas hold in their culture and religion.
 I always think of Nepal and the Nepalese as an amazing nation guarding one of the most precious natural assets in the world.
 Then came my visit to beautiful New Zealand – the home of the first person who successfully summited Mt.
 Everest, Edmund Hillary along with Tenzing Norgay.
 I got to hike in Mt.
 Cook National Park – home to Mount Cook, New Zealand`s highest peak and the training ground for Edmund Hillary.